 Police officers said the biker, identified as Cheshire resident Mary WIlk, was transported to Rhode Island Hospital in Providence.
 She received medical attention for her life-threatening injuries and later died.
 Officials are conducting further investigation into the matter to determine the factors that contributed to the crash.

-Our attorneys at the Law Offices of Ronald J. Resmini Ltd, have a combined 85 years of legal experience.
+Our attorneys at the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., have a combined 85 years of legal experience.
 We handle personal injury cases in the state of Rhode Island and know how difficult it is to recover from these accidents.
 Our thoughts and condolences go out to the family of the victim in this accident as they mourn their loss.

 As more people across the nation are riding bicycles to commute to work, for exercise, or just for fun, the number of bicycle accident fatalities has increased by 16% according to a Governors Highway Safety Association study.